hermetique/edsger/README.md

 This isn't as strong as exhaustiveness checking in strongly typed languages, but it does help to make sure that all cases you "intended" to consider are covered.

-e.g. One nice thing about exhaustiveness checking is that changing a data declaration like
+e.g. Changing a data declaration like
 ```haskell
 data true | false
 ```